 While joint replacement and revision surgery is performed on many joints in the body, hip surgery, whether it is hip replacement surgery or revision hip surgery, is one of the most common.
 Another common procedure is knee replacement and later revision knee surgery.
 If joint revision surgery is the best option for you, our surgeons have a deep understanding of the diseases, conditions, and injuries that can affect any joint in the human body and know how to best treat them.

 When you have joint pain, it can take a toll on your whole life.
 Our joint revision surgeons are not only medical experts, but they’re also knowledgeable professionals who want to do more than just treat your joint pain; they want to help you attain a better quality of life.
 To schedule an appointment, call (530) 587-7461 or request an appointment online.

 Exceptional Care Begins at Tahoe Forest Orthopedics & Sports Medicine

 At Tahoe Forest Orthopedics & Sports Medicine, our team of dedicated orthopedic experts is here for you.
 As specialty-trained and knowledgeable joint revision surgeons, Dr. Jeffrey Dodd and Dr. Andrew Ringnes are backed by the latest state-of-the-art technology and have extensive experience to bring you the very best in orthopedic care.
 Our joint revision doctors have the surgical expertise you need to reach your goals.

 If you are having an issue with an existing artificial joint, call (530) 587-7461 to schedule an appointment with one of our expert joint revision surgeons or request an appointment online.
-We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.
+We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine & Therapy Services, and the Incline Village Community Hospital.